October 2016: Special Exhibit -- Wisconsin's John Muir

-On the Art Wall during July (in the library's main floor Mirion Fireside Room)
+On the Art Wall (in the library's main floor Miron Fireside Room) -- Our National Parks: Then & Now

 In the glass case in the Lobby